DF1sh/TryHackMe-Rooms/Active Reconnaissance/README.md

 # Active Reconnaissance

 ### Web Browser
 - Browse to the following website and ensure that you have opened your Developer Tools on AttackBox Firefox, or the browser on your computer.
-Using the Developer Tools, figure out the total number of questions.
+Using the Developer Tools, figure out the total number of questions.<br />
 Open the given web page, inspect the source code and view the script.js, scroll down to find the answer: <br />
 ![image](https://github.com/user-attachments/assets/19a6b52e-0e44-4ab5-8401-4e0b01d40d7c)<br />
 `8`